Internship Program Structure

 The cost to apply is $100 and includes the “Lecture Series” which ALL applicants are invited to attend.
-ACE selects two applicants for an Internship Program each year.
 This program gives an opportunity to talented and highly motivated college graduates who wish to pursue a career in post-production motion picture and TV editorial.
 Please note: Applicants are notified in early August regarding the status of their applications.

 The structure of the ACE Internship Program emphasizes assistant picture editing.
 The program includes: